hofstra/itinerary/README.md

 # Itinerary

+## To Do

+* [x] Ensure that all explicit references to data in the Plague HTML file are removed **or** documented.
+* [ ] Ensure that all explicit references to data in the Plague datajson are mapped to 1 field.
+* [ ] Ensure that the Plague JS routine is using templates for content rather than hard-coded HTML.
+* [x] Ensure that all explicit references to data in the Rome HTML file are removed **or** documented.
+* [x] Ensure that the Rome JS routine is using templates for content rather than hard-coded HTML.
+* [x] Ensure that all explicit references to data in the Rome datajson are mapped to 1 field and NOT in the JS.
+** Note that this is not doable based on the current configuration, where common classes on table rows are the interface for these.

 ## Current State

 Thus far our efforts have served to produce two working demonstrations using mapping technology to navigate historical data or literature: